 Flossing helps to loosen plaque and stuck food residue between teeth to help prevent tartar buildup.
-Sensodyne says that flossing before you brush can result in more particles getting flushed out from those hard-to-reach spaces between the teeth, while also retaining more fluoride.
+Dcotor says that flossing before you brush can result in more particles getting flushed out from those hard-to-reach spaces between the teeth, while also retaining more fluoride.

 What if you’ve been flossing after you brush your teeth?

 If you were taught to floss your teeth after you brush, don’t fret.
 As long as you’re flossing once per day, you’re already one step ahead.

 It also doesn’t matter what time of day you floss.
 For instance, if you’d rather floss in the morning instead of the evening, you can.
 As long as you do a thorough job, it doesn’t matter when you floss, according to Mouth Healthy, an ADA site.

 The bottom line?
 Just make sure you’re flossing once a day for your tooth and gum health.